Girafboy/pytorchKQI/README.md

 # KQI-NET

-These are the codes that reduces the neural network to a graph and calculates its KQI.
+These are the codes that transform the neural network into a graph and calculates its KQI.

 _toGraph.py_ implements the graph transformation function for certain neural network layers.